IronBazooka999/aps-plus/README.md

 6. Go to localhost:3000 in your favourite web browser while the command prompt is still open
 7. Play the game

-## Setting up your server in Glitch (Not supported)

-**Please note that using this repository on Glitch and the original APS project built on Glitch are no longer supported.
-We are not responsible for issues that manifest if you use this method.**

-Once you've created a Glitch (https://glitch.com) project using the template, follow these steps:

-In the server's `config.js`:
-1. Find the `host` property.
-2. Replace the contents with your glitch project's domain (`servername.glitch.me`), it should be in the top-left corner above "Settings".

-Then, give your new project a name.
-(Settings > Edit project details)

-Your private server will be at <https://servername.glitch.me> (replace `servername` with its new name, it should be in the top-left corner above "Settings")

 ## Useful Tools

 - [Create a custom shape](https://arras.io/ext/custom-shape)